ad2969/ad2969/README.md

 <h2>Hey there!
 I'm Clarence 👋<br>An Electrical Engineering Student and Software Developer</h2>

-<h4>I’m an engineering student interested in utilizing innovative technology to improve the human quality of life.
+<h4>I’m an engineering student interested in utilizing innovative technology to improve our quality of life.
 In other words, I really like building things.
 Feel free to <a href="https://ad2969.com/contact">contact me</a> about any opportunities or to collaborate on projects!</h4>

 - 📚 Electrical Engineering student at UBC
 - 🔭 Experienced in Fullstack Development and Product Development